gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk3/README.md

 ## Current status

-No build as been tried yet but parts have been tested individually.
-Everything is ready except assembly instructions.
-I do not have the privilege to own a MK3, if someone would like to try the adventure that would be awesome!
+:question: No build as been tried as I do not own a MK3.
+All parts, documentation and tests are finished.
+Waiting feedback from first builders (big thank you for the help!).

 ## Images